technofocus-pte/invtailwcdatmtndepth/Lab Guide/Lab 10/Lab 10 - Lab 10 - Design a Flow to Generate Username and Password.md

-# Lab 10 - Design a flow to generate username and password​
+# Lab 10 - Design a Flow to Generate Username and Password

 **Objective:** The objective of this lab is to create and test a Power Automate Desktop flow that generates a username, and a random password